 It turns out that most of my students—the ones who were willing to put in the effort—found immense value in my little sessions: the class helped established their writing habits, improved their confidence, and strengthened their ability to write.

-This spring I’m teaching my fifth class.
+This spring (2013) I’m teaching my fifth class.
 I’m sorry but you cannot attend that class.
 It, like the others, sold out well before its start date.
-(N.B.
-I allow only 30 students per class to keep the class size manageable—to ensure that I can continue to add value.)
-I am, however, teaching a summer semester if you’re interested.
+I am, however, offering an expanded automated version of the class if you’re interested.